2011 Ridge Rd.

 They invited him to not be a minister in the denomination anymore (that’s a nice way to say it).

-But when he was kicked out, we all voted to go with him.
-It was a challenging time, because the denomination owned our building—and kicked us out.
-So we were both orphaned—and homeless.
+But when he was kicked out, we all voted to go together.
+It was a challenging time, because the denomination owned our building.
+So we were both orphaned, and homeless.

 Come see if we would be a fit for you.